Web HostingDecember 16, 2025 199 views

 4. If the signature is valid → the email is authentic and unaltered

-Example of DKIM record:
+Example of a DKIM record:

 default._domainkey.yourdomain.com IN TXT "v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBA..."